Anastasia-Labs/aiken-upgradable-multisig/docs/catalyst/milestone-completion.typ

 === Test Case: Rejected Insufficient Signatures
 \
-The test case code can be found on the #reject_insufficient_signatures_link
+To demonstrate the contract's security measures, we've implemented a test case for rejecting transactions with insufficient signatures with the implementation on the #reject_insufficient_signatures_link

 \
  ```bash